Anal Cancer: Diagnosis

 If your healthcare provider thinks you might have anal cancer, you will need certain exams and tests to be sure.
 Diagnosing anal cancer starts with your healthcare provider asking you questions.
 He or she will ask you about your health history, your symptoms, risk factors, and family history of disease.

 He or she will also do a physical exam.
 This includes a digital rectal exam (DRE).
 During a DRE, your healthcare provider puts a gloved, lubricated finger into your rectum.
 He or she checks for hard or lumpy areas.

 What tests might I need?

 During a biopsy, your healthcare provider takes a small sample of tissue from your anus.
-The tissue is sent to a laboratory and looked at under a microscope.
+The tissue is sent to a lab and checked under a microscope.

 Getting your test results

-When your healthcare provider has the results of your biopsy, he or she will contact you with the results.
+When your healthcare provider has your biopsy results, he or she will contact you.
 Your provider will talk with you about other tests you may need if anal cancer is found.
 Make sure you understand the results and what follow-up you need.

 Richard LoCicero MD,Kim Stump-Sutliff RN MSN AOCNS,Lu Cunningham